rememberYou/dotfiles/README.md

 ## Quick preview

-A non-exhaustive preview of the environment I use on a daily basis.
+A non-exhaustive preview of the environment I use on a daily basis:

 Last Updated: **14 September 2019**.